lord-nt/vmodem/README.md

 Tested on Ubuntu and Debian based Linux but should work with some mods on other Unix/Linux based O/S

-There is also a serial to telnet server that is in testing if you wish to try read the instructions in the file ser2telsvr.sh for more details.
+There is also a serial to telnet server that is in testing if you wish to try, please click on the experimental branch and read the instructions in the file ser2telsvr.sh for more details.